 Length: 624 pages

 First Published: 2021

 Wow.
 Kate Quinn has done it again.
 After reading the Alice Network I needed a minute to think things through.
-The attention to detail and the research involved in these books are in itself a feat and I wish more writers would pay this much attention.
-This book gave me emotions, good ones bad ones, I wanted to rip up the pages at some points but overall it’s left me sad it’s finished.
+The attention to detail and the research involved in these books are in themselves a feat and I wish more writers would pay this much attention.
+This book gave me emotions.
+Good ones bad ones.
+I wanted to rip up the pages at some points, but overall it’s left me sad.
 The characters are just so well thought through, they all have their own likable and detestable qualities that are all so real, I felt very much a fourth part of their friendship.